survivejs/webpack-book/manuscript/developing/04_linting.md

 Given ESLint expects configuration to work, you need to define rules to describe what to lint and how to react if the rules aren't obeyed.
 The severity of an individual rule is defined by a number as follows:

 * 0 - The rule has been disabled.
-* 1 - The rule will emit a warning.
+* 1 - The rule emits a warning.
-* 2 - The rule will emit an error.
+* 2 - The rule emits an error.

 Rules, such as `quotes`, accept an array instead allowing you to pass extra parameters to them.
 Refer to the [ESLint rules documentation](http://eslint.org/docs/rules/) for specifics.

-Here's a starting point that will work with the project:
+Here's a starting point that works with the project:

 **.eslintrc.js**